-Perform songs, rhymes, poems and stories with others, and when appropriate try to move in time with music (Music)
+Perform songs, rhymes, poems and stories with others, and - when appropriate try to move in time with music (Music)

-express their ideas and feelings.
-(Music) Sing the pitch of a tone sung by another person ('pitch match').
-(Music) Sing the melodic shape (moving melody, such as up and down, down and up) of familiar songs.
-(Music) Develop storylines in their pretend play.
-(Reading)
+var exp plore, use and refine a riety of artistic effects to press their ideas and elings.
+(Music) AVAZ. all sun ng the pitch of a tone ng by another person itch match').
+(Music) JVV (mo up up) ng the melodic shape oving melody, such as and down, down and) of familiar songs. lusic) velop storylines in their etend play.
+(Reading) 1.000